Acadia Students' Union: President of the Union

-The position of ASU President for the 2021-2022 academic year is held by Matthew Stanbrook, who also holds the position of Vice-Chair for Students Nova Scotia.
-Matthew is in his fifth year of a double major in Biology and History.
+The position of ASU President for the 2023–2024 academic year is held by Sadie McAlear.
+The president is currently completing an undergrad of professional studies in community development.
+She is passionate about provincial and federal advocacy and is the Vice-Chair of Students Nova Scotia as well as Chair of the Canadian Alliance of Student Associations.

 Vice President Events and Promotions

 The Vice President Communications within the ASU is responsible for all advertising and promotion of union events within the university.
 They are the official press liaison of the union and as such have to prepare an effective communication strategy at the beginning of each academic year.
 They are also responsible for overseeing all clubs and societies within the ASU with the exception of Internal Organizations.

-The position of ASU Vice President Events and Promotions for the 2021-2022 academic year is held by Tanvi Dabas, who also holds the position of Vice President of Communications for the Canadian Atlantic Foodservice Partners.
-Tanvi is an International Student Ambassador and in her fourth year double major in Psychology and Nutrition.
+The position of ASU Vice President Events and Promotions for the 2023–2024 academic year is held by Sam Taylor.
+Sam is a third-year psychology student passionate about student advocacy and is the former ASU Community Relations representative.

 Vice President Student Life

 The Vice President Programming is responsible for coordinating ASU sanctioned events on campus.
 These include Welcome Week ("Frosh Week"), Winter Carnival, the Student Leadership Awards, and "Other Union events or activities as determined by the Executive or by Council."
 The VPP is also in charge of liaisons between the ASU and all internal organizations as well as the coordinator of the House Council System.

-The position of ASU Vice President Programming for the 2021-2022 academic year is held by Georgia Saleski, who also holds the position of Graduating Class Representative for the Acadia Kinesiology Society.
-Georgia is in her fourth her of a Kinesiology major.
+The position of ASU Vice President of Student Life for the 2023–2024 academic year is held by Genna Beed.

 Vice President Academic & External

 The ASU Vice President Academic serves the ASU in Academic matters and acts "as a liaison between the Union and the offices of the University Vice President Academic, the Registrar, Admissions, Student Accounts, Financial Aid, Career Services, the Learning Commons, and the Student Resource Centre".
 They also represent the union as the Acadia delegate for external lobbying organizations.
-The Vice President Academic from Acadia during 2012-2013, Kyle Power, served as chairperson of StudentsNS as part of filling these duties.
+The Vice President Academic from Acadia during 2012–2013, Kyle Power, served as chairperson of StudentsNS as part of filling these duties.

-The position of ASU Vice President Academic for the 2021-2022 academic year is held by Megan Cyr, who is a previous House Council Executive for Cutten House.
-Megan is in her fourth her of a double major in Community Development and Environmental Sustainability Studies.
+The position of ASU Vice President Academic and External for the 2023–2024 academic year is held by Ben Morris.